patternfly/patternfly-elements/docs/content/develop/templates.md

 1. Styles are encapsulated, so there are no worries about conflicting styles or specificity battles from other stylesheets.
-    1. Sometimes this is desirable, like links inside the pfe-cta component.
+    - Sometimes this is desirable, like links inside the pfe-cta component.
 We don't want those links to accept any external styles.
 2. Semantic markup
-    2. Would google see an H3 that a dev put in the pfe-hero component, or the h1 that the component upgrades it to?
+    - Would google see an H3 that a dev put in the pfe-hero component, or the h1 that the component upgrades it to?

 ### **Cons**

-1. Analytics
-    1. Analytics tools may not see links in the Shadow DOM
+1. Analytics tools may not see links in the Shadow DOM.
+Therefore we must always bubble up custom events if there are interactive items in the shadow DOM.
-        1. Bubble up events from our components?
-            1. Can we fire off generic events that analytics can watch for?
-        2. Connect directly to analytics API?
-        3. Can Adobe/Clicktale "listen" for clicks on the pfe-cta (etc.)?
-            2. Adobe needs to get this figured out.
-This is the way the web is going
-    2. Test
-        4. Quick test in Adobe Target shows that conversion events are not recognized from the Shadow DOM
-        5. Set up test in Clicktale, custom events that clicktale can listen for
-        6. Don’t forget Pendo
-        7. Other analytics tools??
 2. When content is moved to the shadow DOM on upgrade, it can slow down rendering as the page re-paints
-1.